 What do we expect from our existing and potential new members?

-All existing and new SocNet98 members neet to be actively ready to:
+All existing and new SocNet98 members need to be actively ready to:

 - – sign bilateral Erasmus agreements with all SocNet98 partner universities